Disabled children register

 Joining the register is your opportunity to be involved in influencing how services are planned and delivered.

-The information you provide is held confidentially and securely on computer with Darlington Borough Council.
+The information you provide is held confidentially and securely with Darlington Borough Council.
 We will send you a copy of your information if you want.

 Every year, we will ask you about any changes and update your records.